riser-platform/riser/README.md

 ## Known Issues and Limitations

-- Docker images must be hosted on a public registry.
-Private registries as well as the ability for administrators to restrict the use of public registries will be supported in the future.
-- While not strictly enforced, GitHub is the only supported git provider at this time.
+- GitHub is the only validated git provider at this time.
+This is no GitHub specific code so it's likely that other providers will function reliably.
 - The documentation is very sparse.
 As features mature more documentation will be added.

 ## Development